Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Evaluation of Extractive Prompting

 \subsection{Prompt Variants}

+We investigate how different types of prompts affect the performance in this section, as shown in Fig.~\ref{fig:prompt}.
+We compare four different prompts: three joint prompts introduced in Section \ref{subsec: joint prompt creation} and one single template containing only one role slot, i.e. the question template used in QA-based method.

-We investigate how different types of prompts affect the performance, as shown in Fig.~\ref{fig:prompt}.
-We find that \textbf{(1)} All three joint prompts outperform the single template (except for the soft prompt on RAMS dataset), which validates the effectiveness of the joint prompt. \textbf{(2)} Manual template has the most stable performance and usually the better result than others. \textbf{(3)} Concatenation template achieves comparable result with manual template.
-We claim this observation inspiring because the creation of the manual template is laborious and a simple concatenation prompt almost avoids such a handcrafted process. \textbf{(4)} A little frustratingly, soft prompt performs relatively poor and unstable, though still slightly better than single template on WIKIEVENTS dataset.
-It contradicts the current trend of creating distinct continuous prompts which usually perform better than manual ones.
-We leave this for future work exploring whether there exists competitive continuous prompts in EAE task.
+We find that \textbf{(1)} All three joint prompts outperform the single template, which validates the effectiveness of the joint prompt. \textbf{(2)} Manual template has the most stable performance and usually the better result than others. \textbf{(3)} Soft prompt achieves comparable result with a manual template.
+We claim this observation inspiring because the creation of the manual template is laborious and soft prompts almost avoid such a handcrafted process.
+It also accords with current trends of creating distinct continuous prompts, which usually perform better than manual ones. \textbf{(4)} Concatenation template performs worst among joint prompts.
+We conjecture it is due to such prompt neither contains prior knowledge about role interaction (manual template) nor learns such interaction during training (soft prompt).